Winter is coming!

 To wetsuit or not?

 We provide wetsuits throughout our winter sessions and there’s something reassuring about wearing one for those nervous about falling in.
-However, wetsuits are better suited for those paddling in the sea – and therefore more likely to be taking a regular dunking – and not, like us most of the time, flat water.
-Wetsuits can be hot if you don’t take a dip, and they can restrict your movement too.
+However, wetsuits are better suited for those paddling in the sea.
+They work by trapping air between the material and the skin when wet, which means they can be hot if you don’t take a dip.
+Plus, they can restrict your movement too.

 A long john wetsuit provides greater freedom to move but we prefer to opt for wetsuit ‘pants’ with a base layer, such as a thermal rash vest and one or more neoprene layers on top.
 You’re after water-repellent properties with the ability to wick sweat.
 Also, resist the urge to wear a hoodie (consider how heavy this might be if you take a splash).
 A neoprene hoodie/jacket will be your friend…

 If you want to stay fully dry then a drysuit is your best option, but be prepared to spend some money.
-As an example; Prolimit’s new Nordic drysuit form 2020 is lightweight and guaranteed to keep the water away from your body, but it’s nearly £400.
+As an example; Prolimit’s new Nordic drysuit is lightweight and guaranteed to keep the water away from your body, but it’s nearly £400.
 Supskin’s awesome sustainable wear is even more expensive, but you’ll have it for life.
+Maybe consider a thermal under layer instead?
+They’re infinitely cheaper.
+It depends on where you’re paddling, and the likelihood of you falling in…

 Arguably the most important purchase you can make this winter is your footwear.
 Wetsuit boots will keep your digits warm, but make sure you go for those that cover your ankles.
 You want the full 5mm thick ones here too for complete protection, and if they’re non-slip then even better.
 If you’ve already got 3mm boots or what you might call low-top ‘summer boots’, then you can always use neoprene socks underneath to double your protection.